 asbestos cement products, (eg roof sheeting and rainwater goods) provided the material is carefully handled/removed without breaking up; this includes work with asbestos cement which is weathered but not otherwise substantially damaged

 No asbestos is ever safe but there are some situations when the release of harmful fibres is so low (outdoors, asbestos embedded within cement sheets etc) that it can be removed by a non-licensed person who has undergone training and adheres to strict regulations.

 That does not mean it’s safe.

-The incorrect removal or handling of this material can release harmful dust.
+The incorrect removal or handling of any type of asbestos can release harmful dust.